Quoted Companies Alliance Code Compliance

 The following sets out the 10 QCA Code principles and either how Revolution Bars Group plc has complied with those principles or where a more detailed discussion can be found on the Group’s website following the disclosure guidance in the QCA Corporate Governance Code:

 We continue to focus on our team, recently becoming an above-minimum wage employer as well as focusing on a portfolio of other staff-benefits to ensure we retain our position as an employer of choice.
-Our Diversity & Inclusion (“D&I”) champions were recruited from across the entire workforce to set up an advisory Board to drive developments in this area.
+Our Inclusion & Diversity (“I&D”) champions were recruited from across the entire workforce to set up an advisory board to drive developments in this area.
 We have also invested heavily in our staff welfare, partnering with “Wiser” and “So let’s talk”.

 Feedback from investors is also delivered to the Executive Board, and key management to ensure it is at the heart of our strategies.
 The Board believes the Annual Report and Interim Report, and the accompanying presentations, provide necessary information to influence investor assessments on performance, business model and strategy.
 Hard copies are available to all shareholders who request one, and copies are also available on the Group’s website at the following link: https://www.revolutionbarsgroup.com/investors/results-centre/

-Shareholders or investors may contact the Company or the management team via our investor relations email address, email@example.com .
-We also welcome any written correspondence, which our Chief Financial Officer or Company Secretary will respond to, as well as contact via our Company’s registrar, Link Group.
+Shareholders or investors may contact the Company or the management team via our investor relations email address, firstname.lastname@example.org .
+We also welcome any written correspondence, which our Chief Financial Officer or Financial Controller will respond to, as well as contact via our Company’s registrar, Link Group..

-The Board particularly supports the use of the AGM to communicate, in particular, with private investors.
-All shareholders are given the opportunity to ask questions and raise issues; this can be done formally during the meeting or informally with the directors after it.
-Where the AGM has been a closed meeting due to COVID, shareholders have been given the opportunity to raise questions in advance via the email address above.
+The Board particularly supports the use of the Annual General Meeting (“AGM”) to communicate, in particular, with private investors.
+All shareholders are given the opportunity to ask questions and raise issues; this can be done formally during the meeting or informally with the Directors afterwards.
+Where the AGM has been a closed meeting due to COVID-19, shareholders have been given the opportunity to raise questions in advance via the email address above.

 The Board considers engagement with its stakeholders as fundamental to the Group’s success, as well as helping the Board and management make key decisions.
-The s172 Statement provides detailed information as to our engagement with key stakeholders and can be found on page 24 of the Annual Report and Accounts 2021.
+The s172 Statement provides detailed information as to our engagement with key stakeholders and can be found on pages 30 to 31.

-Environment – Revolution Bars Group prides itself on being a market leader with its sustainability agenda.
-We recently removed passionfruit from our cocktails saving approximately 100 tonnes of carbon and providing a significant reduction in waste; we have used the financial savings from this to offset all other cocktails making our cocktail menu carbon neutral.
-The Group scored a B in CDP reporting, meaning Management are taking coordinated action on climate issues and is higher than the Bars, hotels & restaurants sector average.
+In addition, Revolution Bars Group prides itself on being a market leader with its sustainability agenda.
+We recently removed passion fruit garnishes from our cocktails saving approximately 100 tonnes of carbon and providing a significant reduction in waste; we have used the financial savings from this to offset all other cocktails making our cocktail menu carbon neutral.
+The Group scored a B in CDP reporting, meaning Management are taking coordinated action on climate issues and is higher than the bars, hotels & restaurants sector average.
 We continue to invest in our energy-efficient kitchen in Reading and are soon to be validated for our science-based targets.
-More information can be found on page 29 of the Annual Report and Accounts 2021.
+More information can be found on pages 34 to 40.

 In order to fully understand and manage the Group’s exposure to risk, each key area of our operations is reviewed annually using a methodology that allows us to measure, evaluate, document and monitor our key risks.